cheshirekow/cmake_format/cmake_format/doc/README.rst

       --algorithm-order [ALGORITHM_ORDER [ALGORITHM_ORDER ...]]
                             Specify the order of wrapping algorithms during successive reflow attempts
+      --enable-sort [ENABLE_SORT]
+                            If true, the argument lists which are known to be sortable will be sorted lexicographicall
       --autosort [AUTOSORT]
-                            If true, the argument lists which are known to be sortable will be sorted lexicographicall
+                            If true, the parsers may infer whether or not an argument list is sortable (without annotation).
+      --hashruler-min-length HASHRULER_MIN_LENGTH
+                            If a comment line starts with at least this many consecutive hash characters, then don't lstrip() them off.
+This allows for lazy hash rulers where the first hash char is not separated by space

+    Comment Formatting:
+      Override config options affecting comment formatting

+      --bullet-char BULLET_CHAR
+                            What character to use for bulleted lists --enum-char ENUM_CHAR
+                            What character to use as punctuation after numerals in an enumerated list
       --enable-markup [ENABLE_MARKUP]
                             enable comment markup parsing and reflow
       --first-comment-is-literal [FIRST_COMMENT_IS_LITERAL]
-                            If comment markup is enabled, don't reflow the first comment block in eachlistfile.
-Use this to preserve formatting of your copyright/licensestatements.
+                            If comment markup is enabled, don't reflow the first comment block in each listfile.
+Use this to preserve formatting of your copyright/license statements.
       --literal-comment-pattern LITERAL_COMMENT_PATTERN
-                            If comment markup is enabled, don't reflow any comment block which matchesthis (regex) pattern.
+                            If comment markup is enabled, don't reflow any comment block which matches this (regex) pattern.
 Default is `None` (disabled).
       --fence-pattern FENCE_PATTERN
                             Regular expression to match preformat fences in